mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

 - [ ] Devise a more contained method for logging silent.
   - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters,]].
 This allows the author to [[Lower-the-scope-of-entities-makes-coding-more-robust]]
 - [ ] What is an example of a [[practice-note]]?
   - An example [[practice-note]] in the [[how-does-andy-matuschaks-note-taking-system-work?]] has: "Effective system design requires insights drawn from serious contexts of use".
-This is usually a [[claim-note,et-alia]] so it may be that
+This is usually a [[claim-note,etc]] so it may be that
 - [ ] Make the main function a module so the [[arity,vis-Coding,#=]] is more apparent.
 - [x] Create centralized parameters in metadata called PARTIAL_PARAM_CONFIG
 - [x] Prototype a logging system that only logs inside the partial and not on the sourcing note.